Bill0412/bandwagonhost-tutorial/README.md

   ![Pay Now](pictures/pay-now-1.png)
   **9. Scan the Alipay QR payment code and finish your payment on your mobile phone or directly on your PC**
   ![Alipay](pictures/alipay.png)
-### After your payment, you can now ready to set up the server
+### After your payment, you are now ready to set up the server
 (To be updated...)